-The tensioners are designed to activate in any collision severe enough to cause the front airbags to deploy, or if a sensor detects your vehicle is about to rollover (see page 26).
+The tensioners are designed to activate in any collision severe enough to cause the front airbags to deploy, or if a sensor detects your vehicle is about to roll over (see page 28).

-If a side curtain airbag deploys during a side impact, the tensioner on that side of the vehicle will also deploy.
+If a side airbag or side curtain airbag deploys during a side impact, the tensioner on that side of the vehicle will also deploy.